ssp/typo3-pazpar2/Documentation/README.rst

 TYPO3
 ~~~~~

--  TYPO3 ≥ 4.5.27
+-  TYPO3 ≥ 6.1.5
--  with Extbase/Fluid ≥ 1.3
+-  the `t3jquery Extension <http://typo3.org/extensions/repository/view/t3jquery>`__
--  at least jQuery 1.7.1 (compatible with jQuery ≥ 1.9) on your pages;
+   supplying at least jQuery 1.7.1 (compatible with jQuery ≥ 1.9) on your pages
-   use the t3jquery extension for that

    - when using autocomplete you need jQuery UI with the Autocomplete,
      Menu and Position modules
    - make sure you have the CSS for a jQuery UI theme included in your
      site to get a correct look

--  pazpar2 ≥ 1.6.2
+-  pazpar2 ≥ 1.6.39

    - The extension works pretty well with the metadata fields created by
      pazpar2’s tmarc.xsl.
 See the section `pazpar2 Setup <#pazpar2-setup>`__